Bernardo O'Higgins: Legacy

 A 1992 bronze sculpture of O'Higgins was executed by Julian Martinez, the same sculptor responsible for the nearby statue of Benito Juárez.
 Previously, the bust was installed at Hermann Park's International Sculpture Garden.
 It rests on a granite pedestal and was acquired by the City of Houston through FAMAE/Arcomet in 1992.

 There is also a bust in his honour in Merrion Square in Dublin, Ireland and in the Garavogue River Walkway in Sligo, Ireland, and a sculpture near Central Railway Station in Plaza Iberoamericana, near 58 Chalmers St, Sydney.
 In Buenos Aires, there is a large statue of him in the centre of the Plaza República de Chile, and several localities in Argentina are named after him.
 A plaque has also been erected in Cádiz, Spain, in the Plaza de Candelaria, where he resided for four years.
 In 2005, a bust was erected "To the Liberator of Chile" by the Chilean Embassy in the Parque Morazan in San José, Costa Rica.
 There is a bust of Bernardo O'Higgins on a marble plinth on the east side of Avenida da Liberdade in downtown Lisbon, Portugal.
 A statue of Bernardo O'Higgins in the city of Concepción was destroyed during the 2010 earthquake in Chile.

 In 1949, American composer Henry Cowell composed an opera on the life of O'Higgins titled O'Higgins of Chile.
-The libretto was written by Elizabeth Harald, but the work was never orchestrated nor staged.
+The libretto was written by Elizabeth Lyttleton, but the work was never orchestrated nor staged.

 In 1955, the football team O'Higgins F.C. was founded, named after him.

 The Order of Bernardo O'Higgins, Chile's highest award for foreign citizens, is named in honour of O'Higgins.

 The Chilean Navy has named several vessels in his honour.
 They include a frigate (1816), a corvette (1866), an armoured cruiser (1897–1933), a light cruiser (1951–1992), and a submarine (2003–present).

 The SS Bernardo O'Higgins, one of the standard Liberty ships (#2168), was laid down on 23 September 1943 and launched on 13 October 1943.
 It was scrapped in 1959.

 The Chilean Base General Bernardo O'Higgins Riquelme research station in Antarctica is named in his honour.
 It is located on the northernmost part of the continent.

 On 28 October 2010, An Post (the Irish Post Office) and CorreosChile (the Chilean Post Office) issued 82c and $500 se-tenant stamps to commemorate the bicentenary of the beginning of the struggle for Chilean Independence.
 The stamps honour two men with Irish backgrounds, who played a crucial role in the quest for Chile's liberation, Bernardo O'Higgins and John MacKenna.